-If you could implement one priority today, it should be cybersecurity training to help staff learn how to recognize and avoid phishing attacks.
+If you could implement one priority today, it should be cybersecurity training to help staff learn how to recognize and fight phishing attacks.
 Phishing is still the number one method used by cyber criminals to break into healthcare networks.
 It doesn’t have to be number one – it can be fought with awareness.

 Phishing is a cybercrime in which scammers try to lure information or get a response by disguising themselves as a trustworthy source.
 Phishers use multiple platforms – phones, tablets, laptops and desktop computers, using email, text and social media.
 Most phishing attacks still come through email, but phishing through text messaging is growing.